Glossary

 PubMed

-PubMed is a service of the U.S. National Library of Medicine that includes over 16 million citations from Medline and other life science journals for biomedical articles dating back to the 1950s.
+PubMed is a service of the US National Library of Medicine that includes over 16 million citations from Medline and other life science journals for biomedical articles dating back to the 1950s.